-The Council rests its assessment on the fact that Pan Ocean has disposed of obsolete vessels by sending them to be broken up for scrap on the beaches of Bangladesh, a practice known as beaching, where working conditions are extremely poor.
+The Council rests its assessment on the fact that TTA has for several years disposed of decommissioned vessels by sending them to be broken up for scrap on the beaches of Bangladesh, a practice known as beaching, where working conditions are extremely poor.
 The process also causes severe environmental damage.
-The Council considers that companies which dispose of ships for breakup in this way can be said to contribute to serious human rights violations and severe environmental damage.
+The Council considers that by disposing of ships for scrapping in this way, the company can be said to contribute to serious human rights violations and severe environmental damage.
+There are no indications that the company will cease disposing of ships by means of beaching.